What is the N22 Farranfore to Killarney project?

 Figure 2 Current Project Phase from the Project Management Guidelines

-On May 14th 2012 to July 25th , the first non-statutory public consultation will occur, which will focus on the constraints study mentioned and the recommended Transport Options.
-It will also provide an opportunity to explain the future assessment process, it’s roadmap and associated public consultation and engagement.
+From May 14th to June 25th 2021, the first non-statutory public consultation occurred, which focused on the constraints study mentioned and the recommended Transport Options.
+It provided an opportunity to explain the future assessment process, it’s roadmap and associated public consultation and engagement.

 When will construction begin and how long will it take?

 Jacobs have been commissioned to bring the scheme through the planning stage from Phases 1 – 4.
 We are currently working on Phase 2.
 We expect Phase 4 to be completed following the Oral Hearing with An Bord Pleanála which is planned to take place in 2025.